epogrebnyak/justpath/README.md

 On Linux you can run `echo $PATH | tr ";" "\n"` to view your path line by line and combine it with `grep`, `sort`, `uniq` and `wc -l` for the same effect as most `justpath` commands.

 The benefit of a script is that you do not need to install any extra dependency.
 The drawback is that not everyone is good at writing bash scripts.
-Scripting also would a bit more problematic on Windows.
+Scripting would also be a bit more problematic on Windows.

 Check out the discussion at [Hacker News](https://news.ycombinator.com/item?id=39493363) about bash and zsh scripts and `justpath` scenarios.

+![TIP]

+> `--shell-equivalent` flag provides a reference about one line commands for several shells.
+> Try `justpath --raw --shell-equivalent` or `justpath --shell-equivalent`.

 ### Other utilities